Johan Rudolph Thorbecke: Later ministries (1853–1872)

 Thorbecke returned to being leader of the opposition in the House of Representatives.
-In 1868, he formed the Van Bosse-Fock cabinet, but did not take part in the cabinet himself.
-Three years later, after this cabinet had collapsed over foreign policy, the 73-year-old Thorbecke did not hesitate to start his third term.
+In 1868, he formed the Van Bosse-Fock ministry, but did not take part in the ministry himself.
+Three years later, after this ministry had collapsed over foreign policy, the 73-year-old Thorbecke did not hesitate to start his third term.
 In December 1871 however, he fell ill and never fully recovered.
-Thorbecke died at his home in The Hague on 4 June 1872, at the age of 74.
+One of his last acts as minister was to grant permission to the later feminist leader Aletta Jacobs to enrol at the University of Groningen, thereby becoming the first woman to attend a Dutch university.
+Thorbecke died at his home in The Hague two days later, on 4 June 1872, at the age of 74.
+His modest funeral in The Hague attracted thousands of mourners.

-Hated by some (he was not a man of concessions), he is nowadays considered a towering figure in Dutch parliamentary history.
-There are three statues of Thorbecke (one in Amsterdam, one in The Hague and one in Zwolle), and a room in the Dutch parliament building is named after him.